 - Tia Nelson, managing director – climate, The Outrider Foundation

 - Adam Rome, professor, environment and sustainability, University at Buffalo; author, The Genius of Earth Day: How a 1970 Teach-In Unexpectedly Made the First Green Generation

 Presented in partnership with the Outrider Foundation.
-Check out Outrider’s upcoming Earth Day film, “When the Earth Moves.”
+Check out Outrider’s Earth Day film, “When the Earth Moves.”

 (Limited to 1,000 attendees)

 Human health is intrinsically linked to the health of the planet.
 The emergence of COVID-19 represents the inevitable outcome of human intrusion into natural systems.
 Rooted in wildlife trade and degradation of wildlife habitats, as well as deforestation and climate change, without a reversal in the current overexploitation of natural resources, the next pandemic is inevitable.
 We invite you to join us for a live session that will explore the interdependencies between the health of the planet and the health of humans.

 - Jonathan Patz, professor and John P. Holton chair in Health and the Environment; director, Global Health Institute, UW-Madison